metno/lard/integration_tests/README.md

 # Run integration tests only
 make end_to_end

-# Debug a specific test (does not clean up the DB if it's an integration test)
+# Debug a specific test (does not clean up the DB if `my_test_name` is an integration test)
 TEST=my_test_name make debug_test

-# If any error occurs while running the integration tests, you might need to reset the DB container manually
+# If any error occurs while running integration tests, you might need to reset the DB container manually
 make clean
 ```